powerflo/files_autorename/README.md

 - **Test your renaming rules** to ensure they are working as expected.
 For more information on testing your rules, refer to the ["How can I test the rules?"](##how-can-i-test-the-rules) FAQ entry.

 - Check the **Log reader** for any entries related to the AutoRename app.
 This may help identify any issues or errors that occurred during the renaming process.

+### Will existing files be renamed after I create or update a `.rename.conf` file?

+No — **existing files are not renamed automatically** when a `.rename.conf` file is added or modified.

+The AutoRename application is only triggered when:

+- A file is **uploaded** into the folder
+- A file is **moved** into the folder
+- A file is **renamed** within the folder

+In these cases, AutoRename checks for the presence of a `.rename.conf` file in the target folder and applies matching rules if found.

+To apply new rules to existing files, you must manually trigger the renaming by either renaming the files (e.g., adding a character) or moving them out of and back into the folder.

 ### Why isn’t AutoRename renaming files on my external storage?